Effects of weak magnetic field and finite chemical potential on the transport of charge and heat in hot QCD matter: Applications

-Figure \ref{Fig.3} shows the variation of the Knudsen number as a function of temperature.
-It can be seen that $\Omega$ lies much below unity in the absence of both magnetic field and chemical potential.
-The presence of weak magnetic field decreases $\Omega$, whereas the additional presence of chemical potential leads to an increase of the Knudsen number.
-However, $\Omega$ remains much less than unity over the entire range of temperature.
-This indicates that there is sufficient separation between microscopic and macroscopic length scales of the medium and the hot QCD matter stays in local equilibrium even in the presence of both weak magnetic field and finite chemical potential.
+Figure \ref{Fig.3} shows the variations of the Knudsen number components $\Omega_0$ and $\Omega_1$ as functions of temperature.
+It can be seen that $\Omega_0$ lies much below unity in the absence of both magnetic field and chemical potential (figure \ref{Fig.3}a).
+The presence of weak magnetic field decreases $\Omega_0$, whereas the additional presence of chemical potential leads to an increase of this component of the Knudsen number.
+Similarly, $\Omega_1$ lies much below unity and is even smaller in magnitude as compared to $\Omega_0$.
+Like $\Omega_0$, $\Omega_1$ also increases with the rise of chemical potential.
+The observations on $\Omega_0$ and $\Omega_1$ at finite $eB$ and finite $\mu$ corroborate the observations on $\kappa_0$ (figure \ref{Fig.2}) and $\kappa_1$ (figure \ref{Fig.22}) in the similar environment.
+Both, $\Omega_0$ and $\Omega_1$ remain much less than unity over the entire range of temperature.
+It indicates that, there is sufficient separation between microscopic and macroscopic length scales of the medium and the hot QCD matter stays in local equilibrium even in the presence of both weak magnetic field and finite chemical potential.
+In all cases, $\Omega_0$ and $\Omega_1$ follow the decreasing trend with the rise of temperature, same as in the absence of magnetic field.